binerogroup/documentation/compute/flavors.rst

 .. caution::

-   The NVMe based storage is local to the hypervisor that is running your instance is using a single physical disk, though NVMe based enterprise solid state drives has an high lifetime expectancy it's important that you consider this fact and **backup your data** regularly.
+   The NVMe based storage is local to the hypervisor that is running your instance and is using a single physical disk, though NVMe based enterprise solid state drives has an high lifetime expectancy it's important that you consider this fact and **backup your data** regularly.